miqueloc/phptravels-web-testing-fw/README.md

 ### WHERE CAN I RUN THE TEST CASES?

-You have two options to run the test cases:
+You have three options to run the test cases:

 **1. IN YOUR OWN ENVIRONMENT:**